julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 - employed in female initiation rites
 - guarded by older women

-In multiple European folk systems, **men were forbidden to harvest Artemisia during certain lunar phases**, especially when intended for women’s medicine.
+In multiple European folk systems, **men were restricted from harvesting Artemisia** intended for women’s medicine.

 ---

-### 4. Rice & Blood-Linked Plants (Japan)
-**Reason Forbidden:** Pollution of female transformation rites.
-**Evidence & Ethnography:**

-Margaret Lock documents that in Japan:
-- menopausal and menstrual rites involved plant medicines
-- male handling was restricted
-- male presence disrupted transformation

-Menopause was understood as **a powerful, dangerous threshold**, not decline — and men were kept away from its medicines.

----

-### 5. Sacred Seed & Root Medicines (Indigenous Traditions)
+### 4. Sacred Seed & Root Medicines (Indigenous Traditions)
 **Reason Forbidden:** Land-fertility alignment.
 **Evidence & Tradition:**

-In various Indigenous North American traditions:
+In certain nations Indigenous North American traditions:
 - women controlled seed medicine
 - men were forbidden from touching fertility roots
 - violation was believed to cause crop failure or miscarriage

 These rules were **enforced by elders**, not optional customs.

 ---